metamorph-inc/openmeta-mms/docs/source/reference_modeling/integrated_domains/eda.rst

 `Autodesk Eagle <https://www.autodesk.com/products/eagle/overview>`_ is a free schematic and layout editor for electronic circuit design and the creation of Printed Circuit Boards (PCBs).
-When used in conjunction with OpenMETA, the user is able compose designs using a rich library of components in the tools and automatically generate ``.brd`` files from the model.
+When used in conjunction with OpenMETA, the user is able to compose designs using a rich library of components in the tools and automatically generate ``.brd`` files from the model.

 We recommend using the latest version of the EAGLE tools that can